Freedom Racing Enterprises

 Freedom Racing Enterprises (FRE) is an American stock car racing team that competes in the NASCAR Craftsman Truck Series.
-The team was founded in 2024 by Chris Miller and Spencer Boyd, and they field the No. 76 Chevrolet Silverado full-time for Boyd and the No. 67 Chevrolet Silverado part-time for Michel Disdier and Ryan Roulette.
+The team was founded in 2024 by Chris Miller and Spencer Boyd, and they field the No. 76 Chevrolet Silverado RST full-time for multiple drivers.

 History

 On January 8, 2024, Chris Miller and Spencer Boyd announced the formation of Freedom Racing Enterprises, a new team that would compete full-time in the Truck Series in 2024.
 The team purchased former GMS Racing trucks and used the owners points from the team's No. 43 truck in 2023.
 Miller, who is the owner of Freedom Warranty, operates the team with Boyd, who serves as an owner/driver.
 Longtime NASCAR crew chief Jeff Hammond serves as the team's general manager.
 Freedom Warranty, Nor-Cal Equipment Rentals, Tibbett's Lumber Co., and Latitude Aero were announced as the team's primary sponsors.